uncefact/project-vckit/documentation/docs/agent-configuration/config-agent-file.md

           - apiKey: <your_api_key>
 ```

-The authentication middleware plugin is add by attaching the `apiKeyAuth` function to the route of the server with the `apiKey` argument.
+The authentication middleware plugin is added by attaching the `apiKeyAuth` function to the route of the server with the `apiKey` argument.
 The `apiKey` argument is important to authenticate the incoming request, it also be used on Explorer to authenticate the agent.

 ## Plugins configuration